 TASC and HiSET

-Some testing centers were offering the CTB/McGraw-Hill TASC (Test Assessing Secondary Completion) in a paper-and-pencil version, others were offering the HiSET by ETS (Educational Testing Services), but paper-based testing is no longer possible in New Jersey.
+Some testing centers were offering the CTB/McGraw-Hill TASC (Test Assessing Secondary Completion) or the HiSET by ETS (Educational Testing Services) on paper, but paper-based testing is no longer possible in New Jersey.
 It is the mission of testing centers to assess the academic skills of test takers and to provide them with information for appropriate placement and advising.
 By doing this they will enhance the students’ opportunities to achieve academic success and the proper work environment.

 GED prep classes in and around (click on your nearest city):